Nahihy/2Dframework/docs/README.md

+Docs for the main lib and the other 2 base libs I made.

-those docs are ai generated but did get reviewed by me
+Those docs are ai generated but did get reviewed by me.